susanel/shopping-list-app/README.md

-# Shopping List App
+# :moneybag: Shopping List App

 This project is made as a part of recruitment process.

 ## Description

 This one is a simple React App.
-You can add items to your shopping list, print them and you are ready to go! :)
+You can add items to your shopping list, print them and you are ready to go! :relaxed:
 Also, your last shopping list is stored in a LocalStorage, so if you turn off the website accidently - no prob!

 ## Technologies used: